-- Wheel Speed Sensors determine the rate of which the vehicle’s wheels are moving, and ABS works directly off the information from the wheel speed sensors are relaying.
+- Wheel Speed Sensors determine the rate of which the vehicle’s wheels are moving, and ABS works directly off the information that the wheel speed sensors are relaying.
 A wheel speed sensor is composed of a metal ring with teeth attached to the drive axle or wheel bearing.
 The sensors read the teeth on the ring as the wheel rotates but due to its location the wheel speed sensor is more susceptible to damage from high heat generated by the brake system.
-Most common cause of abs light.

 - Once the anti-lock brake system recognizes the vehicles wheels are moving at different speeds, a hydraulic valve or hydraulic pump releases/increases hydraulic fluid pressure to assisting traction control.
 Just like any pump or valve they are inevitably susceptible to wear and tear.

 - A Corroding ABS module can inhibit information from being relayed from the wheel speed sensor.
 Corrosion is somewhat common on abs control modules, typically affecting abs module wires to the point of unresponsiveness.
 Additionally, although its uncommon the abs computer module can fail resulting in a need for replacement.

 How ABS Works